 Trekking in Bhutan is unlike anywhere else in the world.
-Walking along the rolling Himalaya can be hard work at times.
-It’s rarely flat – more a succession of ascents and descents, often steep.
-But it’s certainly worth it for the crystal-clear air, little-frequented paths, flora and fauna, and incomparable views.
-You will see snow-peaked mountains, alpine meadows, rhododendron forests, crystal mountain lakes, traditional farmhouses and villages.
-Have a look at our trekking gallery for inspiration!
+Walking along the rolling Himalayas can be hard work at times.
+But it’s certainly worth it for the crystal-clear air, little-frequented paths and incomparable views.

 Most of the treks are in the region of 3000m (9000ft) to 5000m (16,400ft), varying from short four-day hikes over relatively low altitudes to three-week long treks taking you over some of the highest passes in Bhutan.
-Depending on altitude a trekking day is usually about 6 to 7 hours in length (including stops).
+Depending on altitude, a trekking day is usually about 6 to 7 hours (including stops).

 If you are looking for something shorter than this, or prefer not to overnight in camp, we have numerous suggestions for day hikes across Bhutan and of varying degrees of difficulty.